kinvolk/kubernetes-enhancements/keps/sig-node/127-usernamespaces-support/README.md

 ### CRI API Changes

-The CRI has to be extended to allow kubelet to specify the user namespace mode and the ID mappings for a pod.
+The CRI is extended to (optionally) specify the user namespace mode and the ID mappings for a pod.
 [`NamespaceOption`](https://github.com/kubernetes/cri-api/blob/1eae59a7c4dee45a900f54ea2502edff7e57fd68/pkg/apis/runtime/v1alpha2/api.proto#L228)
 is extended with two new fields: